iCAS-SJTU/Chip-Like-A-House/for_modeling/README.md

 Deterministic splits can be seeded via file name hashing (e.g., SHA1 mod 100).

-## Quality & Legality
+### Quality & legality

 All distributed DEFs have validated DIEAREA polygons and non-overlapping macro placements (source verification performed when produced).
 This reduces label noise and prevents models from learning physically invalid geometry.
 Always re-check legality if you substantially alter generation parameters.

-## Citation & License
+## License

+Distributed under MIT License; see root LICENSE file if present.

+## Acknowledgements

+Main flow and generation concepts inspired by open-source physical design efforts including OpenROAD and MacroPlacement.

 Please cite the main R-Zoo repository if using this modeling subset in publications.
 Distributed under MIT License; see root LICENSE file if present.

 ---

 Happy modeling!
-Feel free to extend with additional modal encodings (e.g., netlists or timing abstracts) to enrich downstream learning tasks.
+Extend with additional modal encodings (e.g., netlists or timing abstracts) to enrich downstream learning tasks.